Over $12,000in prize money last year

-When it comes to Fantasy NASCAR pools, the total amount of prizes grows with the number of teams playing the game.
+With Fantasy NASCAR pool contests, the total amount of prizes grow with the number of teams playing the game.
 The bigger the pool gets, the bigger the prizes.

 Can you put together the best 8-car fantasy team?